rishiraj88/myco-questionnaire/README.md

 - Calendar compontent
 - Freetext multiline textarea component
 - In-page popup (snackbar/toast) inspired from Material UI.
 Again thanks to Bootstrap developers!

+### Note
+Minor known imperfections are left there in the app/site which may be improvised as per client requirements.
+Principle: "Do not spend time on what's not required."

 ### Screenshots